-In his guest post, our photographer Paul Meyler gives some helpful tips on how to get the most from your photo shoot.
-Paul is a photographer for the charity and social housing sectors and his recent clients have included The Who CARES?
-Trust, MS Trust, Certitude, MK NHS, Nordoff Robbins and Mind among others.
+In this guest post, our award winning photographer Paul Meyler gives some helpful tips on how to get the most from your photo shoot.
+Paul is a photographer for the charity and social housing sectors and his recent clients have included MS Trust, Certitude, MK NHS, Nordoff Robbins and Mind among others.

 1.Style of photography